Salman Rushdie: The Satanic Verses and the fatwa

 The publication of the book and the fatwa sparked violence around the world, with bookstores firebombed.
 Muslim communities in several nations in the West held public rallies, burning copies of the book.
 Several people associated with translating or publishing the book were attacked, seriously injured, and even killed.
 (Note: See Hitoshi Igarashi, Ettore Capriolo, William Nygaard.)
 Many more people died in riots in some countries.
 Despite the danger posed by the fatwa, Rushdie made a public appearance at London's Wembley Stadium on 11 August 1993, during a concert by U2.
 In 2010, U2 bassist Adam Clayton recalled that "lead vocalist Bono had been calling Salman Rushdie from the stage every night on the Zoo TV tour.
 When we played Wembley, Salman showed up in person and the stadium erupted.
 You [could] tell from [drummer] Larry Mullen, Jr.'s face that we weren't expecting it.
 Salman was a regular visitor after that.
 He had a backstage pass and he used it as often as possible.
 For a man who was supposed to be in hiding, it was remarkably easy to see him around the place."

 On 24 September 1998, as a precondition to the restoration of diplomatic relations with the UK, the Iranian government, then headed by Mohammad Khatami, gave a public commitment that it would "neither support nor hinder assassination operations on Rushdie."
 Hardliners in Iran have continued to reaffirm the death sentence.
-In early 2005, Khomeini's fatwa was reaffirmed by Iran's current leader, Ayatollah Ali Khamenei, in a message to Muslim pilgrims making the annual pilgrimage to Mecca.
+In early 2005, Khomeini's fatwa was reaffirmed by Iran's then-current leader, Ayatollah Ali Khamenei, in a message to Muslim pilgrims making the annual pilgrimage to Mecca.
 Additionally, the Revolutionary Guards declared that the death sentence on him is still valid.

 Rushdie has reported that he still receives a "sort of Valentine's card" from Iran each year on 14 February letting him know the country has not forgotten the vow to kill him and has jokingly referred to it as "my unfunny Valentine".
-He said, "It's reached the point where it's a piece of rhetoric rather than a real threat."
+He said: "It's reached the point where it's a piece of rhetoric rather than a real threat."
 Despite the threats on Rushdie personally, he said that his family has never been threatened, and that his mother, who lived in Pakistan during the later years of her life, even received outpourings of support.
 Rushdie himself has been prevented from entering Pakistan, however.